(888) 552-6760 SCHEDULE AN APPOINTMENT

 Common questions about the causes of prostate cancer

-Can masturbation or frequent sex cause prostate cancer?
+Can masturbation or frequent sex reduce prostate cancer risk?

-Masturbation or frequent sex don’t cause prostate cancer.
-In fact, it’s possible that frequent ejaculation may lower the risk of prostate cancer, according to a 2016 study of nearly 32,000 men in European Urology.
-The reasons for this aren’t fully known, but frequent ejaculation may flush out potentially harmful chemicals in semen, or it could be that frequent ejaculation is a marker for a healthier person.
+Frequent ejaculation may lower the risk of prostate cancer, according to a 2016 study of nearly 32,000 men in European Urology.
+The reasons for this aren’t fully known, but masturbation and sexual activity may help flush out potentially harmful chemicals in semen, or it could be that frequent ejaculation is a marker for a healthier person.

 Can lack of sex cause prostate cancer?